Izaan17/PixelPurge/README.md

 Whether you're trying out multiple games or need a quick way to clear out leftover files after uninstalling, PixelPurge gives you control over your system's storage without any hassle.

+## Note
+To make PixelPurge work as intended you must be monitoring before playing the game.

 ## Features

 - **Effortless Game Cleanup**: Easily remove game-created files and directories after trying out games.